Tech-Wizz/COBOL-PROJECTS/The Complete Mainframe Professional Course/README.md

 - Use prodedures in the code

 # Assignment 3: TAX CALCULATION program
+- Create a COBOL program that calculate tax if the income is more than $100,000 per year.
+- Income tax is 10% of the total income of the year if the income exceeds $100,000.

+                10% if income above $100,000

+- Run the code in a separate window
+- Use if else in the code and the output should be numeric edited
+- Use procedures in the code

 # Assignment 4: An Interactive Simple Interest Program using Loops